vyca2017/content/content/tutorials/clients/create-graphql-react-native-apps-with-apollo-client.md

     - ga2ahnee2a
 ---

-# Building React Apps with GraphQL & Apollo
+# Building React Native Apps with GraphQL & Apollo

-The easiest way to get started with React apps that are using a GraphQL backend is with [`create-react-app`](https://github.com/facebookincubator/create-react-app) and [Apollo](http://dev.apollodata.com/).
+The easiest way to get started with React Native apps that are using a GraphQL backend is with [`create-react-native-app`](https://github.com/react-community/create-react-native-app) and [Apollo](http://dev.apollodata.com/).
 In this tutorial we will learn how to build an Instagram app, where users can view and post images.
-The complete code for this tutorial is available on [GitHub](https://github.com/graphcool-examples/react-apollo-instagram-example).
+The complete code for this tutorial is available on [GitHub](https://github.com/graphcool-examples/react-native-apollo-instagram-example).

 ## Getting your GraphQL endpoint